 Email: firstname.lastname@example.org or https://www.flgov.com/contact-gov-scott/email-the-governor/

-Once you have contacted Governor Scott, click the orange banner above to report taking action!
+Once you have contacted Governor Scott, click the orange banner below to report taking action!